mvgam

 update.packages(ask = FALSE, checkBuilt = TRUE)

-When working in R, there are two primary interfaces we can use to fit models with Stan (rstan
+, there are two primary interfaces we can use to fit models with Stan

 and CmdStan

 ).
-Either interface will work, however it is highly recommended that you use the Cmdstan
+It is highly recommended that you use the Cmdstan

-functionalities to work properly, please ensure you have at least version 2.29 of Stan installed.
-The GitHub development versions of rstan
+functionalities to work properly, please ensure you have at least version 2.33 of Stan

 and CmdStan

-are currently several versions ahead of this, and both of these development versions are stable.
-The exact version you have installed can be checked using either rstan::stan_version()
+are currently several versions ahead of this, and all of these versions are stable.

-and the relevant R pacakge interface.
-First install the R package by running the following command in a fresh R environment:
+by running the following command in a fresh R

 install.packages("cmdstanr", repos = c("https://mc-stan.org/r-packages/", getOption("repos")))